amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 Nor time, nor tide, nor circumstance
 Can dim this grand remembrance,
 And all the blood of Afric hue
-Beats in one mighty tide ó for you!
+Beats in one mighty tide ‚Äî for you!